Dressing, Undressing, and Redressing: Costuming Identities in Fernando León de Aranoa's El buen patrón (2021)

 Abstract

-Adopting an interdisciplinary approach drawing from film, fashion and cultural studies, this article examines the intersectional representation of the gendered dynamics of power, status and authority in Fernando León de Aranoa's 2021 Goya award winning corporate satire El buen patrón (The Good Boss).
-Through the close visual analysis of the costuming by designer Fernando García, we argue that dressing, undressing, and redressing function to visualise the ways that the illusionary stability of patriarchal power is constructed, destabilised and reconfigured in the shifting social contexts of contemporary post-Franco Spanish culture.
+Adopting an interdisciplinary approach drawing from film, fashion and cultural studies, this article examines the intersectional representation of the gendered dynamics of power, status and authority in Fernando León de Aranoa’s 2021 Goya award-winning corporate satire El buen patrón.
+Through the close visual analysis of the costuming by designer Fernando García, we argue that dressing, undressing and redressing function to visualize the ways that the illusionary stability of patriarchal power is constructed, destabilized and reconfigured in the shifting social contexts of contemporary post-Franco Spanish culture.

 Original languageEnglish